CLOI ETF and CLOB ETF: Question and Answer

 Is there liquidity in the CLO market?

-Primary market issuance of CLOs hit a record level in 2021.
+Primary market issuance of CLOs hit a record level in 2021 and was running at a record annual pace through August 2024.
 In addition, there is a robust secondary market for CLOs, where trading volume has grown and shown resilience through volatile periods (e.g., the COVID-19 market drawdown).
-This is particularly true among investment grade tranches, where the secondary trading market has grown to $9B per month on average over the last two years.
+This is particularly true among investment grade tranches, where the secondary trading market has grown to $13B per month on average over the last two years.

 Are there benefits to active management in CLOs?